 Is your image an asset or a liability?
 Contrary to popular thinking, image isn’t just a surface issue.
 Your image is strongly tied to your effectiveness as a leader.
-A recent study of executives who attended our Leadership at the Peak program revealed that the leader’s image has a significant impact on perceptions of that person’s leadership skills.
+A recent study of executives who attended our Leadership at the Peak program revealed that the leader’s image has a significant impact on others’ perceptions of their leadership skills.

-CCL’s Corey Criswell writes that a leader’s image is built at a first meeting, over time, and through the media by the leader’s personality, behavior, body language and speaking style.
-Criswell offers the following 6 tips to hone one’s leadership image:
+A leader’s image is built at a first meeting, over time, and through the media by the leader’s personality, behavior, body language, and speaking style.
+We offer 6 tips to hone your leadership image:

 - Be confident.
 It’s painful to watch a leader who is uncomfortable in front of a crowd or awkward in conversation.
-If you are uncomfortable in the roles you play, people will doubt your ability to be an effective leader — especially in difficult situations.
+If you’re uncomfortable in the roles you play, people will doubt your ability to be an effective leader — especially in difficult situations.

 Remember, too, that crafting your image isn’t about creating a fake persona.
-According to Criswell, it is about understanding the image you would like to portray, gaining a clear picture of the image people currently have of you, and developing the skills to close the gap.
+It’s about understanding the image you would like to portray, gaining a clear picture of the image people currently have of you, and developing the skills to close the gap.

 Don’t let a poor image limit your leadership potential.
 Craft a new one, starting today.